AgoraIO-Community/convo-ai-go-server/GUIDE.md

 ## Utility Functions

-In both the invite and remove routes we need to use BasicAuthorization in the headers of our requests, so we'll setup a utility function to handle this.
+In both the invite and remove routes, we need to use BasicAuthorization in the headers of our requests, so we'll set up a utility function to handle this.

 Another utility we need to build is the `getTTSConfig`.
 I need to call out, because normally you would have a single TTS config.
-For demo purposes I've built it this way to show how to implement the configs for all TTS vendors supported by Agora's Convo AI Engine.
+For demo purposes, I've built it this way to show how to implement the configs for all TTS vendors supported by Agora's Convo AI Engine.

 Create the file `convoai-utils.go`: